mjordan/tutorial_on_updating_using_workbench/README.md

 Before we start practicing updates to content, we need to create some nodes and media we will later update.

 Copy the following configuration file and save it in your "islandora_workbench" directory with the name "tutorial_create.yml".
-You may need to change the "host", "username", and "password" settings.
+You may need to change the `host`, `username`, and `password` settings.

 ```
 task: create